MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 243-248
+GENERATED FROM PYTHON SOURCE LINES 236-241

-After accounting for the effect of age, we still don't find significant clusters of effect of sex on cortical thickness.
+After accounting for the effect of age, we still find only one significant cluster of effect of sex on cortical thickness.
 However, it could be that age affects men and women differently.
 To account for this, we could include an interaction effect into the model.
 Lets run the model again with an interaction effect.

 ..
-GENERATED FROM PYTHON SOURCE LINES 248-263
+GENERATED FROM PYTHON SOURCE LINES 241-256

 .. code-block:: default